daemon-labs-resources/docker-local-aws-lambda/README.md

 > ```shell
 > $ docker ps
 > CONTAINER ID   IMAGE             COMMAND                  CREATED          STATUS                    PORTS     NAMES
-> bf2696aeaabf   solution-lambda   "/lambda-entrypoint.…"   36 seconds ago   Up 35 seconds (healthy)             your-lambda-1
+> bf2696aeaabf   your-lambda       "/lambda-entrypoint.…"   36 seconds ago   Up 35 seconds (healthy)             your-lambda-1
 > ```
 >
 > _If the container wasn't able to pass the healthcheck then you would eventually see `unhealthy` instead._
+>
+> **If you did run `docker compose up` you will need press Ctrl+C on your keyboard to exit the container.**

 ### Add cURL service